Molly Ringwald: Pretty in Print

-In your acknowledgments section, you thank Justin Bond — who recently described himself to The Advocate as a “trans-fabulous performance-activist” — for “the funniest sidebar that I could not include.”
+In your acknowledgments section, you thank trans performer Justin Bond for “the funniest sidebar that I could not include.”
 What was it?

 I asked Justin to write a sidebar for the style section on how to be the perfect lady.
 Every time I went to a Kiki & Herb show, I was always astounded by how he moves and how glamorous he can be.
 Justin just has a certain style — a way of moving the wrist, crossing the ankle — that women have almost forgotten how to do, like a lost art.
 He wrote something so funny and so irreverent, but I just felt like it was one of those things that wouldn’t be understood by a lot of readers.

 You also thank performer Julian Fleisher and Kiki & Herb’s Kenny Mellman.
 How do you know all these gay men, Molly?